Adele Diamond

 Adele Dorothy Diamond FRSC is a professor of neuroscience at the University of British Columbia, where she is currently a Tier 1 Canada Research Chair in Developmental Cognitive Neuroscience.
 One of the pioneers in the field of developmental cognitive neuroscience, Diamond researches how executive functions are affected by biological and environmental factors, especially in children.
 Her discoveries have improved treatment for disorders such as phenylketonuria and attention-deficit hyperactivity disorder, and they have impacted early education.

 Early life and education

-Diamond's father, Jerome Diamond, was born in 1903 in the Catskills of New York.
-His was the first Jewish family in Monticello, NY.
-In the early years they were met with signs everywhere that said, "No Jews and dogs allowed."
-He attended a one-room schoolhouse and left school to help in the family grocery business.
-He died as she was entering her senior year in high school.
-Diamond's mother, Mildred Golden, weighed 2 pounds when she was born in 1916 in New York City.
-She was placed in a small egg box, put in the oven (to keep her warm), and fed with an eye dropper.
-She attended Tilden High School in Brooklyn and would have attended college if not for the Great Depression, but instead became the bookkeeper for the family business, Golden Pickle Works.
-She died in 1997.

 Diamond grew up in Brooklyn and Queens and attended public schools (PS 165, Parsons Junior High, and John Bowne High School).
 She graduated from John Bowne High School as Valedictorian.

 She attended Swarthmore College on a four-year Swarthmore National Scholarship and graduated in 1975, majoring in Sociology-Anthropology and Psychology.
-She was a member of the Varsity Volleyball and Archery teams all four years.
 She graduated Phi Beta Kappa with the highest honor in the course program of study.
-While still at Swarthmore, in 1972, she attended the London School of Economics, studying the philosophy of science with Imre Lakatos, an important Popperian philosopher.
+In 1972, while still at Swarthmore, she attended the London School of Economics.